-HIT will increase your fitness and your insulin sensitivity the higher your insulin sensitivity, the less fat you store on your stomach, and if you are looking to build muscle and lose fat, HIT is the most time efficient method.
+HIIT will increase your fitness and your insulin sensitivity the higher your insulin sensitivity, the less fat you store on your stomach, and if you are looking to build muscle and lose fat, HIIT is the most time-efficient method.

 - You build muscle strength while burning fat.

 - All training levels can train HIIT.